smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 Also note that $$d\phi/dI$$ represents the magnetizing inductance of the core.

+![B-H Curve of CT for varying levels of excitation][excitation]

+{:.caption}
-{% include img.html file="excitation.gif" caption="The B-H curve of a current transformer core for varying levels of excitation[^Zocholl]." %}
+The B-H curve of a current transformer core for varying levels of excitation[^Zocholl].

 To understand the above graph we need the equivalent circuit of the current transformer.